 But that's not all, we also work on various skills and techniques used in tying flies.
 We learn how to spin deer hair, use a dubbing loop, direct dubbing, learn parachute techniques, stacking hair, burning wings as well as various new tools to aid in tying flies.
 Various patterns call for certain techniques and these classes can help tiers learn them.But the class is not just about patterns.
 We also learn how to work with epoxy, wool, deer hair, matched wings, synthetic materials, beads and weights, foam and cork popper heads, and many materials that are new on the market.
 Lots of great patterns exist that use materials many tiers are unfamiliar with or uncertain if they want to get into.
 These classes give tiers an opportunity to try certain materials before they buy them as well as learn how to use them in their flies.

 The Intermediate Tying class are usually held every Saturday, A list of upcoming classes is always posted on the main web site page.
 Please check this list for the next class we will be hosting to make certain is the one you want to attend.
-The actual flies or details about the materials and/or techniques we will be working on are posted on the site about a week before the actual class.
+One or more of the flies that will be tied may show up in the newsletter.
 The classes are usually from 2:00 to 4:00 o'clock in the afternoon.
-The price of the class is only $10.00.
+The price of the class is only $20.00.
 All you need to bring are your tying tools, all materials are provided.
 Double check the the information concerning the class you want to attend to make certain you bring the required thread or tools for what we will work on.

 The size of the class can run anywhere from one to about twelve.
 It is hard to get more than about 12 people in the classroom.
 Generally, there are only about 5 or 6 people in each class so there is usually room.
 However, the only way to guarantee a seat is to register and pay for the class ahead of time.
 If you walk in on Saturday there might not be an opening so call ahead.
 As an added bonus for each participant you will receive an handout with recopies of each of the flies tied and Internet resources (when available) to help you recall each of the tying steps in the future.The classes are open to requests as well.
 If you have a particular fly you would like to learn or a technique you are having trouble mastering, let us know and we will work it into a class.
 We always welcome input and requests from our customers.